Consulting & Fractional Technology Leadership

 Get in touch

 The best way to start is a short email with two or three sentences about what you're working on, where you're stuck, and what success would look like.
-I read every one.
 If you're in the Salt Lake City area, I'd love to meet up in person.

 cjus@ieee.org